gebruederheitz/wp-backup/README.md

 Any value not set will fall back to its default (see above); user and password are always required.

-You can also use the YAML config to provide a "database URL":
+You can also use the YAML config to provide a "database URL" (details below):

 ```yaml
 db: mysql://user:pass@host:port/db/prefix